toluitan/Raspberry-pi-for-robotics/README.md

 # Raspberry-pi-for-robotics
-This is a repository of all the codes I wrote during my training at Robotics and Artificial Intelligence Nigeria
+This is a repository of all the codes I wrote under the course(raspberry pi for robotics) during my training at Robotics and Artificial Intelligence Nigeria